Huntington's Disease

 Huntington’s Disease Products

-Human iPSC-derived neural stem cells from Huntington’s Disease patients.
+Human iPSCs and iPSC-derived neural stem cells from Huntington’s Disease patients.

 Please note, CENSOi53-A is an asymptomatic carrier not a patient.